Brainiac 5: DC Rebirth

 A young Brainiac 5 appears briefly during Justice League (vol. 3) (2017) by Bryan Hitch.
 He is not referred to by his name, only as the "brainy kid" by Cyborg.
 After analyzing the Timeless technology, he lends Cyborg his prototype flight bracelet so he can reach the weapon.

 In Doomsday Clock, Doctor Manhattan is revealed to have altered the past, erasing Brainiac 5, the Legion of Super-Heroes, and the Justice Society of America from existence.
 They are resurrected when Superman convinces Manhattan to restore the timeline.

 Powers and abilities

 Brainiac 5 possesses a twelfth-level intelligence which grants him superhuman calculation skills, eidetic memory, and exceptional technical knowledge.
 By comparison, the 20th-century Earth as a whole constitutes a sixth-level intelligence, and most Coluans have an eighth-level intelligence.
 His memory allows him to retain the knowledge of events that all others forget, such as their first meeting with three different Legions.

-Brainiac 5 is also a skilled inventor who created the Legion's flight rings as well as a force field belt, the supercomputer Computo, and a Time Bubble.
+Brainiac 5 is also an inventor who created the Legion's flight rings as well as a force field belt, the supercomputer Computo, and a Time Bubble.